Q. Am I eligible to rent a vehicle from the University fleet?

 Q. What do we need to do if we want to hold events/activities which have been classified as "high risk"?

-A. Purchase a separate insurance policy through an outside insurance broker.
-Contact the Office of Insurance & Risk Assessment for additional assistance.
+A. Complete a BearsDen event application and purchase a separate insurance policy through an outside insurance broker.
+Contact the Student Event Risk Management Coordinator in the Office of the Dean of Students for additional assistance.